doomedraven/VirusTotalApi/README.md

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

-Before using the tool you must set your api key in one of this file or you can start without creating it and you will be promted to provide the data:
+Before using the tool you must set your api key in one of this file or you can start without creating it and you will be prompted to provide the data:
 * Home Directory:
     * __~.vtapi__, __~vtapi.conf__
 * or current directory where vt script placed